-Establishing a contributory cause on the basis of evidence is a complicated and often time-consuming job.
+Establishing a contributory cause on the basis of evidence is a complicated, and often a time, consuming job.
 In practice, our minds often too quickly jump to the conclusion that a causeand-effect relationship exists.
-Our language has a large number of words that may subtly imply a cause-and-effect relationship, even in the absence of evidence.
-Box 2-5 illustrates how we often rapidly draw conclusions about cause and effect.
+Our language has a large number of words which may subtly imply a cause-and-effect relationship, even in the absence of evidence.
+Box 2-3 illustrates how we often rapidly draw conclusions about cause and effect.